going-digital/blipgps/notes.md

 area is about 510,000,000km2.
 So ballpark 57,000 circles to check for the whole globe.
 Maybe 100k circles including tiling overlaps.
 Should be possible to compute several regions in parallel until they can be ruled out through contradiction.
-(Should be possible to tesselate the earth by tiling triangular faces of an icosahedron - 20 x triangle number) or maybe a cube (6 x n^2)
+[Goldberg polyhedra](https://en.wikipedia.org/wiki/Goldberg_polyhedron) might be a good way to do that tiling.

 ## Satellite positions